amar528/amar528.github.io/leetcode-75/README.md

 or if val is greater and we have a right subtree, recurse right.
 53ms beats 72%/84%

+## Bit Manipulation

+### 338 - Counting Bits

+### 136 - Single Number
+We can keep a cumulative XOR value for all numbers in the array.
+The number which has no duplicate will not be cancelled out, so will be the remainder.
+96ms beats 98%/73%

 ## DP - 1D

 ### 1137 - nth Tribonacci Number